 Hi and welcome back to another week on the Chrissie Murphy Designs Blog.
 For this weeks Tangle Creative Process Mapping Post I’m sharing about my Stencilled Nvelope Enhancer using Die Cut Florals.
-As you know, this month Talking Tangles subscribers and I are focusing on Nvelope, a tangle pattern originally deconstructed by Alyss Amster, CZT.
+As you know, this month I am focusing on Nvelope, a tangle pattern originally deconstructed by Alyss Amster, CZT.
 This week we have been concentrating on enhancing and embellishing Nvelope, and today I’m sharing my attempt at using one of these Enhancers in a tile.
 Let’s have a look at how it was created.

 Making the Die Cut Flower for the Stencilled Nvelope Enhancer

 I thought I’d provide greater detail this week about assembling the flower.
 I shared about the Die Cut machine I have and the die I used for this tile last week, so if you missed that post, you can click here to catch up.

 As I mentioned last week I wanted to retry creating a tile with more focus on the flower through colour, and to use a firmer paper type for it.

 I used some A4 copy paper this week and ran it through my machine to cut the different floral layers.